PatrickCenteno/Projects/README.md

 # Projects
-Simple Projects that I have worked on Indepentently
+Simple Projects that I have worked on independently